 Rebooting a Physical Machine

 Reboot a physical machine (PM) to restart its Stratus Redundant Linux software, and optionally exit the PM from maintenance mode.
-(If you need to reboot both PMs in the ztC Edge system, see Rebooting the System.)
+(If you need to reboot both PMs in a system licensed for two nodes, see Rebooting the System.)